VEX

 The Days After

 The 48 to 72 hours following a first encounter are where the real work happens.
 Hormones settle.
 The novelty charge fades.
 What remains is the emotional residue that both partners need to examine honestly.
 Some husbands experience a wave of possessiveness that surprises them.
 Wives often feel a disorienting mix of exhilaration and guilt that has nothing to do with wrongdoing and everything to do with reconditioning years of internalized norms.
 Both reactions are common enough to be predictable, yet they still catch people off guard because reading about them is different from feeling them.
+The psychology that drives the dynamic explains why these specific reactions surface, which makes them easier to name when they arrive.

 The couples who navigate this period well share a habit: they check in daily for the first week, even briefly.
 Not processing sessions.
 Short, honest temperature reads.
 "How are you feeling about Saturday?" asked without agenda, answered without performance.
 These small exchanges prevent the accumulation of unspoken feelings that, left unaddressed, calcify into resentment or withdrawal.
 The communication guide for couples covers how to structure these check-ins and the debrief conversations that shape everything after the first night.